There are many methods to make yogurt. You can buy an automatic electric yogurt maker, but you can easily make yogurt without one.

 - 2 tablespoons of yogurt

 - Heat milk until it foams up.
 Turn off heat and allow it to cool to about body temperature.

 - Just test the temperature with your finger, or if you use a kitchen thermometer, the milk should cool down to about 100 °F.

 - Pour the milk into a sterilized glass jar or ceramic bowl.
 Mix in the yogurt.
 Make sure the yogurt is at room temperature before you use it.

-- Cover jar with lid and put in a warm place where there is no draft.
+- Cover the jar with a lid and put it in a warm place where there is no draft.
 For example, put the jar in an oven without the oven on but keep the oven light on.

 - The light provides just enough warmth that is needed to activate the yogurt.
 Do this in the evening, and in the morning you will have fresh yogurt.

 - If you do not have an oven light, you can place the jar on top of a warm toaster oven that is set on the lowest temperature for about 6 hours or more (not in the oven but on top).